cloudsolver/aws-soa/atoms/CloudFormation.md

 - [[EB]] sits on top of CF.
 ---

-#Q What are the main components of CloudFormation?
+#Question  What are the main components of CloudFormation?
 See:
 **Answer**:  Resources, Parameters, Mappings, Outputs, Conditionals, Metadata.
 Also, References and Functions as helpers.